FogSecurity/aws-default-encryption-tracker/README.md

 Contact info@fogsecurity.io for help and feedback.
 Please feel free to submit additions or feedback here as well.

 The following is a tracker for Encryption by Default (At Rest) for AWS Resources.
+We researched 47 types of resources across 39 AWS services including compute, database, storage, machine learning, management and governance.
+These include EC2, Sagemaker, DynamoDB, S3, Secrets Manager, CloudWatch, RDS, and more.

 ## Total Numbers (As of July 2024)